 The way in which McKenzie taught general equilibrium theory at Rochester was legendary.
 Every time, he distributed to a selected group of graduate students his hand-written manuscripts, which contained a lot of mathematical symbols and complicated equations.
-As could easily be guessed, the symbols and equations were rather loosely written and sometimes almost incomprehensible.
-There was something dignified in his teaching; Using large blackboards in a class room, he usually wrote so many definitions and axioms before proceeding to prove a series of mathematical propositions.
-All the students seemed to be quiet, taking great pains in making their lecture notes faithfully.

-Professor McKenzie was very fond of mathematics, thus being a passionate researcher in the application of advanced mathematics to economic science.
-It is true that he almost always he controlled his class authoritatively.
-No person was perfect, however.
-There was an occasion when he was a bit stuck in mathematical derivations, and pondered for some time while grasping a piece of white chalk in his right hand.
-Whenever his right hand got up and approached to his face, the color of his lips gradually changed from reddish to whitish: he forgot the inescapable reality that the white chalk happened to touched his lips.
-Occasionally, he spoke the names of some Japanese economists in heavy (or rather correct) English accents, Morry-she-ma (exactly, Michio Morishima), Woo-zawer (Hirofumi Uzawa), Inner-da (Ken-ichi Inada), Knee-kwaido (Hukukane Nikaido), and Nay-gee-she (Takashi Negishi) .
-Yes, they should be Japanese names, but sounded to me like American names.
+The symbols and equations were rather loosely written and sometimes almost incomprehensible.
+Occasionally, he spoke the names of some Japanese economists in heavy English accents, Morryshe-ma (exactly, Michio Morishima), Woozawer (Hirofumi Uzawa), Inner-da (Ken-ichi Inada), Knee-kwaido (Hukukane Nikaido), and Nay-gee-she (Takashi Negishi).

 I still remember the occasion when McKenzie did not feel well and unfortunately got struck in a mathematical jungle.
 This incident happened exactly when he was about to finish the proof of general market equilibrium solution.
 He knows that the mathematical tool needed was no less than the effective use of the Fixed Point Theorem.
 Then he stopped walking and began to fold his arms, holding a piece of white chalk with his right hand.
 After five minutes or so, his cheek suddenly got more brighter than before, and nodded his head to himself, "I've got it!"
 And after completing the existence proof successfully, he convincingly yet rather quietly muttered with sigh, "Oh, it's so beautiful!"
 This was only faintly heard to me: I was lucky enough to sit on the front row.
+A will-o'-the wisp would be burning and sneer at us forever!
+3)